awslabs/aws-device-farm-jenkins-plugin/README.md

 4. Click “Create Role”.
 5. In the AWS service section select Ec2 and click on Next.
 6. Under the Inline Policies header, search and click the “AWSDeviceFarmFullAccess ” policy.This will give complete device farm access.
-7. Now we need to update the maximum expiration of the credentials to 4hrs.
+7. Go the the summary page of the role and click on edit next to "Maximum CLI/API session duration" and select 8hrs.
-8. Go the the summary page of the role and click on edit next to "Maximum CLI/API session duration" and select 4hrs.
+This sets the expiration of the session associated with the IAM role to 8 hrs.
-9. Now you want to give the access to the role/user to assume this role Open the new role you have created in console and then click on "Trust Relationships" tab.Click on "Edit Trust Relationship" and enter the following policy.
+8. Now you want to give the access to the role/user to assume this role Open the new role you have created in console and then click on "Trust Relationships" tab.
+Click on "Edit Trust Relationship" and enter the following policy :
 ```
 {
   "Version": "2012-10-17",